Written by Sneha Patwari, Corporate Secretary Lead

 - How assets are handled in a winding-up scenario, and what protection directors or officers receive

-- Restrictions on business activities, borrowing limits, or deals that need special approval (e.g., high-risk industries)
+- Restrictions on business activities, borrowing limits, or deals that need special approval (high-risk industries, related-party transactions)

 Key Considerations When Drafting a Company Constitution

-Your constitution should not just “tick the box” for ACRA filing, but rather it should support how your business will actually operate in the long term.
-To avoid issues later, clearly define:
+Your constitution should not just "tick the box" for ACRA filing.
+It should support how your business will actually operate in the long term.
+To avoid issues later, define these areas clearly.

 | Topic | Questions to Address | Example Provision |